shendurelab/MPRAflow/docs/count_example2.rst

 Run nextflow
 ------------------------------

 Now we have everything at hand to run the count MPRAflow pripeline.
 Therefore we have to be in the cloned MPRAflow folder.
-But we will change the working and output directory to the TERT folder.
+But we will change the working and output directory to the :code:`Count_TERT` folder.
 The MPRAflow count command is:

 .. code-block:: bash

     cd <path/to/MPRAflow>/MPRAflow
     conda activate MPRAflow
-    nextflow run -resume -w <path/to/TERT>/TERT/work  count.nf --experiment-file "<path/to/TERT>/data/experiment.csv" --dir "<path/to/TERT>/data" --outdir "<path/to/TERT>/output"
+    nextflow run -resume -w <path/to/TERT>/Count_TERT/work  count.nf --experiment-file "<path/to/TERT>/Count_TERT/data/experiment.csv" --dir "<path/to/TERT>/Count_TERT/data" --outdir "<path/to/TERT>/Count_TERT/output"

 .. note:: Please check your :code:`nextflow.config` file if it is correctly configured (e.g. with your SGE cluster commands).